Snnmmk/GCDA/README.md

-# CSEGA
+# GDCA
-Cell-type Specific Enrichment by Gene-based Annotation
+Gene-driven Cell-type Distribution Analysis

-`CSEGA` performs **cell-type composition analysis** based on the expression of a single **GENE** in single-cell data.
+`GDCA` performs **cell-type composition analysis** based on the expression of a single **GENE** in single-cell data.
-It divides cells into *High* and *Low* expression groups, compares the relative abundance of each cell type, and provides visual and statistical outputs including heatmaps, bubble plots, and regression summaries.
+It divides cells icnto *High* and *Low* expression groups, compares the relative abundance of each cell type, and provides visual and statistical outputs including heatmaps, bubble plots, and regression summaries.

 The advanced version introduces **machine learning–based threshold learning** and **explainable logistic regression**.